hyperstack-org/hyperstack/docs/dsl-client/hyper-component.md

 # HTML and Component DSL

-**Work in progress - ALPHA (docs and code)**

 A key design goal of the DSL (Domain Specific Language) is to make it work seamlessly with the rest of Ruby and easy to work with HTML elements and Components.
+Additionally, the DSL provides an abstraction layer between your code and the underlying (fast moving) technology stack.
+Hyperstack always uses the very latest versions of React and React Router yet our DSL does not change often.
+We believe that a stable DSL abstraction is an advantage.

 ## HTML DSL